-Alexandre Frangioni builds connections between societies, their historical values and time, through memory.
-He uses materials, images and symbolic objects, which are direct and easy to identify.
-Through his work the artist discusses principles and how they become related as time goes by.
+Across the influence of Latin American art, Frangioni discusses social, cultural, political, and financial principles and how they become related as time goes by.
 For instance, with the partition of time, even though time continues uninterrupted.

-The importance of the featured artworks goes beyond a simple proposal of three-dimensional objects.
-The skill by the artist challenges the observer to detect a concrete narrative as they seem to compose an impossible track that continuously instigates the spectator.
+The importance of his artworks goes beyond a simple proposal of three-dimensional objects.
+The artist’s skills challenge the observer to detect a concrete narrative as they seem to compose an impossible track that continuously instigates the spectator.

-Frangioni’s vision is not just a position but it is especially an attitude in the face of the connections between memory, time, money and the real importance of the human being.
-Frangioni was born in 1967 in São Paulo, Brazil where he currently lives and works.
-He graduated in Chemical Engineering in 2007 and began his career as a self-taught artist.
+Frangioni was born in 1967 in São Paulo, Brazil, where he currently lives and works.
+He graduated in Chemical Engineering in 1989 and began his process as a self-taught artist in 2005.
 Later he deepened his studies under the guidance of the artist Joao Carlos de Souza.